MathematicGuy/RemoteObsidian/Project Skin/2 ACTIONS/Personal/Language Learning/German/German Vocabulary/German Vocabulary.md

 Seid -> is Sind used in second-person plural
 	Use Seid when reffering to the people being addressed directly.
 	Ex: Oma und Opa, seid Ihr Deutsche
++ $ Seid often goes with name and have represent the word are
++ !
+Senario we don't use seid
+	Max and Isabella, do you live in Berlin? dont use seid bc there're no "Are" in the sentence

 Freundlich - friendly
 Time > Location (in German Sentence Hierachy)